github/accessibility-alt-text-bot/README.md

 # Accessibility-alt-text-bot

-This action supports accessible content sharing on GitHub by leaving an automated reminder whenever an image is shared on a GitHub Issue, Pull request, or Discussion without meaningful alternative text (alt text).
+This action reminds users to add a meaningful alternative text to their images.
-Alternative text helps convey the context of the image to those who use assistive technologies such as a screen reader and removes accessibility barriers.
+Alternative text helps users who rely on tools like screen readers, and lowers accessibility barriers.

+The action can check:

+- Issues
+- Pull Requests
+- Discussions

-For guidance on setting alternative text, see [Alternative text for images on Primer](https://primer.style/design/guides/accessibility/alternative-text-for-images).
+To learn how to write good alternative text, read [Alternative text for images on Primer](https://primer.style/design/guides/accessibility/alternative-text-for-images).

 Images on GitHub default to using the filename as alt text.
 This action flags when the alt text has not been updated from the default:

 <img width="758" alt="Screenshot of an automated actions comment on a GitHub issue that says, 'Uh oh! @monalisa, the image you shared is missing helpful alt text...' and contains instructions for setting alt text" src="https://github.com/github/accessibility-alt-text-bot/assets/16447748/c61cc9c6-f8c8-4bfb-becb-a155c2c9711d">

+> **Note**
-**Note**: Ordinarily, setting `alt=""` will mark images as decorative.
-However, GitHub currently renders all images as a link.
+> Normally, setting `alt=""` marks images as decorative.
+But GitHub renders all images as a link.
 To avoid rendering links with no names, we recommend always setting alt text on images in GitHub.

 ## How to add this action to your repo

-Copy this workflow into any repo you want the accessibility-alt-text-bot to run in.
+Copy this workflow into any repo you want the `accessibility-alt-text-bot` to run in:

 ```yml
 name: Accessibility-alt-text-bot